AdnanAfsari/facelook/README.md

 # Facelook
-Facelook is a clone of some of the features of the Facebook app.
-Users can make friends, post contents and different posts can be liked and commented on by other users.
+Facelook is a clone of the Facebook App built with Ruby on rails and hosted on heroku.
+We have implemented some of the core features of Facebook such as Users can make friends, post contents and different posts can be liked and commented on by other users etc.
 > https://www.facebook.com

 ![facelook login](login.png "Facelook login")